md-naim-hassan-saykat/bapil/research/AI_Governance_Literature_Review.md

 ## Relevance to BAPIL

 AI governance is a foundational component of BAPIL.
-Understanding international frameworks, regulatory approaches, and responsible AI principles will help inform the design of policy intelligence systems, governance frameworks, and ethical guidelines relevant to the Bangladeshi context.
+Understanding international frameworks, regulatory approaches, and responsible AI principles will inform the design of policy intelligence systems, governance frameworks, and ethical guidelines relevant to the Bangladeshi context.
 Insights from this literature review will support the development of BAPIL’s research agenda, institutional structure, and policy recommendations.

 ## Key Takeaways